-Your team needs to be well versed in the promotion, and you should have a few signs posted around your business.
+Your team needs to be well versed in the promotion, ready to add people to your gym membership software and you should have a few signs posted around your business.
 You can also mention the incentive in any advertisements you run.
 Plus, having an iPad or two at your event will allow you to offer the option of signing up on the spot.

 Plan to Follow Up

 Don’t let those guests get away without capturing their information because you’ll want to follow up with them after the event.
 A great way to capture names is to have someone stationed at the front desk or entryway.
 This person can act as a hostess and gatekeeper, not letting anyone slip by without their information.

 Once your event is done, you’ll need a system to manage your new leads.
 Ideally, your system will allow you to send automated emails so you can keep in touch with your guests until they decide to join your gym.